PorridgePi/WRO-FE-2023/docs/Documentation.md

     2. Power passes through a 5V regulator before being distributed to the servo, sensors and Raspberry Pi Pico used as a microcontroller.
     3. Front and side facing LiDARs are used to measure the distance to the walls.
 The TFLunas used have a maximum range of 2m which is sufficient for detecting the side walls but may at times not have enough especially for the front facing LiDAR.
 3. Obstacle management
     1. For the open round, the vehicle attempts to maintain a fixed distance from the inner wall.
+2 LiDARs, mounted at the front and rear of the vehicle, face the inner wall and are used to gauge the vehicle's proximity and angle with respect to the wall.
+Corners are detected based on the disparity between the 2 LiDAR readings with the LiDARs being mounted at the front and rear of the vehicle.